attogram/ollama-bash-lib/demos/test_thinking_stream.md

 --- Testing ollama_generate_stream with thinking ON ---
 # <thinking>
-# User asks: "Why is the sky blue?
-Be concise."
-So answer in concise manner.
-Possibly 1-2 sentences.The sky appears blue because sunlight is scattered by air molecules.
-Shorter blue wavelengths are scattered more strongly in all directions, making the sky look blue to our eyes.
+# The user asks: "Why is the sky blue?
+Be concise."We need to answer concisely.
+Provide explanation: Rayleigh scattering, shorter wavelengths scatter more, etc. Probably one or two sentences.
+Should be short.The sky appears blue because molecules in Earth’s atmosphere scatter shorter (blue) wavelengths of sunlight more efficiently than longer (red) wavelengths—a phenomenon called Rayleigh scattering.
+This scattered blue light reaches our eyes from all directions, giving the sky its characteristic color.
 # </thinking>

 --- Testing ollama_chat_stream with thinking ON ---
-The ocean appears blue because water absorbs light at the red end of the visible spectrum more efficiently than at the blue end.
-Sunlight scattering and the selective absorption of longer wavelengths leave the reflected and transmitted light dominated by blue wavelengths, giving the sea its characteristic color.
+The ocean looks blue because water absorbs light most strongly at the red → yellow wavelengths and transmits/ scatters the shorter blue wavelengths.
+Sunlight that penetrates the water is thus dominated by blue light, and the surface also reflects the blue sky, reinforcing the color.